chrhuang/4sh-technical-test-api/README.md

 Create database named `4sh_api` with MySql

-Command to launch the project
+Command to run the project in local

 `./gradlew bootRun`